stephenbeese/Portfolio-Project-1/README.md

 - ### **Sign Up Page**

 This page allows the user to sign up to a mailing list.
-The user will have to give their first name and email address to sign up with the option of leaving out their surname or how many time they play Tetris.
+The user will be required to give their first name and email address to sign up.
+With the option of leaving out their surname or how many hours they play Tetris per week.
 Users also have the option to clear the form if they make a mistake or change their mind.

 ![Mailing list](./assets/images/readme/form.png)

 - ### **Footer**

-The footer includes links to Tetris' Social Media platforms as well as links to the sign up page and the README.md for image and content credits. the README.md and each Social Media link opens in a new tab to allow for easy navigation for the user.
+The footer includes links to Tetris' social media platforms.
+It also contains links to the sign up page and the README.md file for image and content credits.
+The README.md and each social media link opens in a new tab to allow for easy navigation for the user.
 The footer encourages the user to keep engaged with the latest Tetris developments.

 ![Footer](./assets/images/readme/footer.png)